scriptkid23/design-ftp-client/README.md

 ### The third:

 - Run file `build.bat`
+## Run

+You go to folder `build` run file `ftpclient`
 ## Note

-After completing the installation steps, from now on every time we want to run the program just open the `ftpclient.bat` file.
+After completing the installation steps, from now on every time we want to run the program just open the `ftpclient.bat` file or `build.bat` file.